-Widely regarded as one of the most successful managers in the world, he has won the UEFA Champions League three times from the touchline, doing so with AC Milan in 2003 and 2007 and then again with Real Madrid in 2014.
+Ancelotti has won the UEFA Champions League four times as a manager, doing so with AC Milan in 2003 and 2007 and then again with Real Madrid in 2014 and 2022.

 Carlo Ancelotti and AC Milan